ibm-cloud-architecture/refarch-eda/docs/methodology/InsightStorming/readme.md

 With Event Storming we look backwards at each event.
 An event is something which is known to have already happened at some point of time in the past.
 With this perspective when we think about data which can help an actor decide when and how to issue a command, there is an implicit suggestion that this is based on properties of earlier known and captured business events.

 ## Looking forwward with Insights Storming

-With insights storming we also extend the approach to also look forward by considering *what if we could predict  what was likely to happen as as result of that an event occuring.*
+With insights storming we extend the approach to also look forward by considering *what if we could know in advance that this event was going to occur*.
+How would this change or actions, what would we do now in advance of that event actually happening ?.

 Having this forward looking insight combined with the known business data from earlier events can enable both human actors and event triggering policies to make better decisions about how to react to new events as they occur.